kdelwat/NgujariGrammar/src/content/syntax.md

 (*)Nominal Predicate: npred = be.aux n-subj n-obj be

-In a nominal predicative phrase, the verb `ngurr` is used.
-The predicate noun is declined as verb's object.
+A nominal predicate is formed using `ngurr`, the verb for "to be".
+By default, `ngurr` has a valence of two, taking an agent and an object.
+The described noun is the agent and the modifying noun is the object.

 (@) ngarr-i wa-ø gajangu-j ngurr-u-ø,
     be.aux-pres 1s-erg teacher be-an-1st,